 When Sisbarro Dealerships looked at their legacy DMS, they saw outdated technology that was holding them back.

 “We realized it was hurting our business to stick with a sub-par system when better technology was out there,” says Mike Tourtillot, General Manager of Sisbarro Dealerships.
 “We needed a more forward-looking DMS partner.”

 It’s Lower-cost—and Lower-frustration

 Some DMS providers charge exorbitant fees each time a dealership needs customer service, or acquires a new form or data field – they even make such requests painful to initiate.

-By contrast, Dealertrack DMS offers the following:
+By contrast, Dealertrack Dealer Management System offers the following:

 - Short-term contracts

 - Performance management

 A number of optional solutions are also available, including parts and vehicle scanning, and daily-rental programs.

 “We were one of the first users of one of the big legacy systems,” says Brett Henkel of Big Two Auto.
 “But they got so big that there was no customer service anymore, and they did things in such a way that made it impossible to get anything fixed.
 There were non-concurrent contracts on many pieces of the system, for example.
 And one time I requested a simple form and got a call saying it would cost us $500 for that.
 There was constant nickel-and-diming, and saying, ‘We can’t do that,’ or, ‘That will be [an expensive] custom change.”